This is my first time enrolling. How long will it take to process my enrollment and when will I receive my ID card?

 What happens to my deductible?

 Deductibles are based on the calendar year so they won’t reset until January 1.
-Aetna will automatically carry over your deductible balance to the new plan, so you’ll continue to pay towards the deductible through December 31, unless the balance is met.
+The plan carrier will automatically carry over your deductible balance to the new plan, so you’ll continue to pay towards the deductible through December 31, unless the balance is met.

 What is a waiting period?

-A waiting period is the length of time that a new employee must wait before enrolling in insurance benefits upon joining a company.
-Justworks plans can include either a 30-day or 60-day waiting period.
+A waiting period is the length of time that a new employee must satisfy before becoming benefits eligible and enrolling in insurance benefits upon joining a company.
+Justworks plans can include a 0-day, 30-day, or 60-day waiting period.

 Who can be a dependent?

-Dependents include a spouse and children, as well domestic partners, if you provide the proper documentation.
+Dependents include a spouse and children, as well as domestic partners if you provide the proper documentation.

 What’s the difference between a copay and coinsurance?